optimizely/library/Extensions/Editor Extensions/COVID-19 Banner/README.md

 ## Description

-Provides a top-level banner to quickly link your customer to specic information you might want to provide to them.
+Provides a top-level banner to quickly link your website visitors to specific information you might want to provide to them.

+This extension helps you put up a top banner in no time, please find below all editable fields:

 ## Fields